abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 05-05-13

-One of the teachings Ajahn Chah emphasized most consistently was on the theme of uncertainty*—*that everything is not for sure.
+One of the teachings Ajahn Chah emphasized most consistently was on the theme of uncertainty*---*that everything is not for sure.
 In a monastery, for instance, it's common for the number of visitors to increase, like today, and then decrease; they're here for a while, then they disappear.
 This creates a constant sense of circumstances being uncertain, always changing.

 We tend to conceive of our practice and training as being under conditions over which we have some control.
 We can take this opportunity